 You might have fresh pain from recent events to work through, too.
 A study from Industrial Relations says that unemployment can lead to a boost in drinking.
 When you’re not working, you can feel lost and aimless.
 You can start to feel like you don’t matter.
 Like you can’t contribute.
 Like disappearing would be a great idea.

 Despair can push you toward the bottle.
 Toward oblivion.
 Toward forgetting.
-The problem with getting sober without undergoing therapy is that all of those feelings are still there, and there’s nowhere to hide.
+The problem with getting sober without undergoing treatment is that all of those feelings are still there, and there’s nowhere to hide.
 They’re poking at you.
 Prodding at you.
 Pushing you to drink.
-But confronting your issues the right way can help you stay sober.
+But confronting your alcohol addiction the right way can help you stay sober.
 Without the noise of the past constantly bouncing around in your head, sobriety starts to feel easier, and life starts to become peaceful.

-In therapy, you have a chance to talk through your feelings.
+In alcohol treatment, you have a chance to talk through your feelings.
 To really examine where they come from, what they mean, how they started, and where you want them to go.
 In time, you’ll feel stronger.
 And without drinking, your mind will be clear, free from obsession, and ready to get on with a life worth living.
+That’s the kind of recovery we like to foster here at Northbound Treatment Services.

-At Northbound, we offer different therapeutic modalities.
+At Northbound in California, we offer different alcohol treatment programs to counter alcohol addiction.
 We know that our clients have all had individual experiences, and they deserve individualized care.
 So we tailor each client’s treatment to their own specific needs.
 We have professionals on our staff who specialize in treating trauma, mental illness, shame, and family of origin issues, and can help you begin your healing process.
+Talk with one of our counselors today and learn how our alcohol rehab center may be just right for you.

 A study in England and Wales suggests that about 38 percent of domestic violence problems stem from too much alcohol, and 27 percent of serious childhood problems come from a parent’s drinking.
 Alcohol can lower inhibitions.
 Tempers flare.
 Emotions run high.
 There is no sense of control.
 Lies, manipulation, and broken promises are too common.
 No one in the family can trust.
 No one in the family can talk about what’s really going on.
 Secrets and deception become the norm.
 The air feels strained, all the time.